Contextual Scenario Generation for Two-Stage Stochastic Programming: Introduction

-It is sensible for the decision maker to use $S$ to estimate $\mathbb{P}_{\omega|\boldsymbol{x}}$, denoted by $p_{\theta}(\omega | \boldsymbol{x})$ and parameterized by $\theta$.
+It is sensible for the decision-maker to use $S$ to form an estimate of $\mathbb{P}_{\bs{\omega}|\boldsymbol{x}}$, denoted by $p_{\theta}(\bs{\omega} | \boldsymbol{x})$ and parameterized by $\theta$.
 Figure \ref{fig:fig1} outlines a traditional approach to contextual 2SP based on the abovementioned considerations.
-First, data is used to estimate $p_{\theta}(\omega | \boldsymbol{x})$.
+First, data is used to estimate $p_{\theta}(\bs{\omega} | \boldsymbol{x})$.
 A realization of the context $\hat{\boldsymbol{x}}$ is observed.
-However, solving (\ref{eq:Stage I}) with the estimated conditional distribution is not analytically tractable, thus, SAA is employed and a set of samples is generated via $p_{\theta}(\omega | \boldsymbol{x} = \hat{\boldsymbol{x}})$.
-The resulting instance of \hbox{(\ref{eq:2SP-SAA})} is often unwieldy, and the scenarios are reduced to the set of surrogate scenarios $\zeta_{1...K}$ using a scenario reduction approach.
-The resulting instance of (\ref{eq:2SP-SAA}) is finally solved on the reduced set of scenarios, yielding a first-stage solution.
-The combination of sampling from the estimated conditional distribution and the subsequent scenario reduction constitutes the standard approach one would take to generate $K$ scenarios in a contextual setting. \hbox{Figure \ref{fig:fig1}} visually outlines this approach.
+However, solving \eqref{eq:Stage I} with the estimated conditional distribution is not analytically tractable; thus, a common approach is to employ SAA and generate samples via $p_{\theta}(\bs{\omega} | \boldsymbol{x} = \hat{\boldsymbol{x}})$.
+The resulting instance of \eqref{eq:2SP-SAA} is often unwieldy, and the scenarios are reduced to the set of surrogate scenarios $\bs{\zeta}_{1 \hdots K}$ using a scenario reduction approach.
+The resulting instance of \eqref{eq:2SP-SAA} is finally solved on the reduced set of scenarios, yielding a first-stage solution.
+The combination of sampling from the estimated conditional distribution and the subsequent scenario reduction constitutes the standard approach for generating $K$ scenarios in a contextual setting.
+Figure~\ref{fig:fig1} visually outlines this approach.

-A downside of the approach in Figure \ref{fig:fig1} occurs when the decision maker is faced with a context realization $\hat{\boldsymbol{x}}$ since the scenarios must be sampled from $p_{\theta}(\omega| \boldsymbol{x})$ and subsequently reduced.
-Generally, scenario reduction algorithms have computational cost that scales at least linearly in the number of sampled scenarios.
+A downside of the approach in Figure \ref{fig:fig1} is that when the decision-maker observes a context realization $\hat{\boldsymbol{x}}$, the scenarios must be sampled from $p_{\theta}(\bs{\omega}| \boldsymbol{x})$ and subsequently reduced.
+Generally, scenario reduction algorithms have computational costs that scale at least linearly in the number of sampled scenarios.
 The justification of this claim is contained in the overview of scenario generation methods.